gSUz92nc/Svelte-Supabase-Stripe-Starter/README.md

 Feel free to configure everything here to what suites your use case.
 However I recommend not changing any values that are on by default.
 Don't forget to press "Save changes" at the top right when you are done.

+## Post Setup

+I'd recommend testing everything works as expected after setting everything up.
+For convenience I'd check everything in this order:

+	- Stripe subscriptions can be created on the dashboard and appear in the Supabase table editor after creating
+	- Your website is accessible
+	- You can create an account (you get a confirmation email + Account email is confirmed on Supabase dashboard)
+	- You can access "/home" after signing in
+	- Delete your cookies for the site and then attempt login
+	- Delete your cookies again and make sure the forgot password flow works
+	- Test updating/archiving/deleting (never used subscriptions) works and changes are reflected on the Supabase table editor
+	- Navigate to the products page and buy subscription (use Stripe's test card 4242 4242 4242 4242, 12/34, 424, any name + address)
+	- Make sure the subscription is shown in the Supabase table editor
+	- Test the customer portal works by navigating to "/account/manage" and make sure changes are reflected on Stripe and Supabase

+	- And anything else I forgot to add that your user might do.

+*Remember to setup your Stripe business profile before going into production*

 ## Helpful Tools

 ### Generate Database Types